ib-bib/IEEE_SusTechSB_PT_BackEnd/README.md

 You'll notice that a temporary database is created at the start, and destroyed at the bottom.
 This is to carry out any tests that require dealing with databases, and avoid cluttering your actual database with just testing data.
 You can see how this is a lot more efficient than dealing with the shell to interact with your database and test out your code manually.
 The tutorial had two suggestions for tests to write yourself, and I made an attempt at both of them.
-I hope I've done them correctly, but if not, I will definitely find out along the way towards the end of the tutorial.
+I hope I've done them correctly, but if not, I will hopefully find out along the way towards the end of the tutorial.
 ```python
 class QuestionModelTests(TestCase):
     def test_was_published_with_choice(self):